preactjs/preact-www/content/en/guide/v10/api-reference.md

 }
 ```

+`render()` describes the component's Virtual DOM output for its current props and state.
+When code needs to run at a specific point in the mounting or update cycle, class components can use [lifecycle methods](/guide/v10/components#lifecycle-methods).
+The [Side Effects tutorial](/tutorial/07-side-effects) shows examples using lifecycle methods and `useEffect()`.

 To learn more about components and how they can be used, check out the [Components Documentation](/guide/v10/components).

 ### render()